Skip to main content

 Pumpkin_Medium

-It’s that time of year again — pumpkin season.
+It’s that time of year again: pumpkin season.
 If you’ve gone to the store lately, you must’ve noticed that pumpkin-flavored food items are everywhere.
 Pumpkin-flavored cereal, yogurt, coffee, lattes, ravioli, pie, cookies, candies and even pumpkin-flavored chips cover the shelves.
 And the list goes on and on.

 Although pumpkin-flavored items may launch our taste buds into the fall season, many of these pumpkin products are not necessarily the most nutritious choices.
 Many are high in sugar, fat and refined carbohydrates.
 But real pumpkin is extremely nutritious.

 Pumpkin is nutrient-rich due to its bright-orange color.
 This orange color comes from beta-carotene, an antioxidant and precursor to vitamin A — meaning beta-carotene is converted to vitamin A in the body.
-Pumpkin is an excellent source of vitamin A, with one cup providing 245 percent of our recommended daily intake.
+Pumpkin is an excellent source of vitamin A, with one cup providing 245% of our recommended daily intake.
 Vitamin A is important to preserve vision, fight infections, maintain healthy skin and bones, and regulate cell growth and division.

 Pumpkin seeds

 Don’t forget about the pumpkin seeds after you carve your jack-o-lantern.
 Pumpkin seeds are packed with protein, fiber and many other minerals, such as iron, copper, magnesium, manganese, phosphorous, zinc, potassium, folate, niacin and selenium.
 They also contain healthy poly- and mono-unsaturated fats.
-Pair one ounce of pumpkin seeds with a piece of fruit, such as an apple, for a filling snack.
+Pair 1 ounce of pumpkin seeds with a piece of fruit, such as an apple, for a filling snack.

 Simple ways to enjoy pumpkins